 AMI technology allows WSSC Water to better monitor and identify leaks in our system, which helps to prevent large main breaks that can disrupt service to our customers.
 It will also reduce costs related to meter reading, savings that will be re-allocated to other maintenance priorities.

-Although most capital projects do not have a measurable return on investment, based on previous studies, the implementation of Advanced Metering is projected to pay for itself in six to seven years.
+Although most capital projects do not have a measurable return on investment, based on previous studies, the implementation of Advanced Metering is projected to pay for itself in approximately 10 years.

 AMI technology consists of a few components: